-Help us to influence and persuade others more effectively
+– Influence and persuade others more effectively

-Help us to think critically and creatively
+– Think critically and creatively

-Help us make new social connections
+– Make new social connections

-Help us to just be more comfortable with people
+– Be more comfortable with other people

 Was it really the case that so many students didn’t know the answer?